Highwood Mountains

 Nearby are Highwood, Montana and the Missouri River above the mouth of the Marias River.
 The highest point in the Highwood Mountains is Highwood Baldy at 2338 meters (7670 ft).

-The area has volcanic origins and is rich in potash.
+The area is an Eocene volcanic complex and is rich in potash.
 Many of the extrusive rocks and some of the dike rocks contain abundant phenocrysts of a clear analcime that appears to be primary.
 Pseudoleucite is an abundant constituent of many of the igneous rocks.
 The Shonkin Sag, a glacial meltwater channel, borders the Highwood Mountains to the north.

+A dense stream network crosses the mountains.
+Riparian areas are rich with willow, dogwood, water birch, cottonwood and other water-loving plants.
+The land cover is a mosaic of conifers, deciduous trees, grass, and rock.